abhip64/Colorize-Keys/README.md

 * The extraction of the image of each of the keys of the keyboard is done manually.
 It would be great to extract the images using some image processing technique
 * Currently the black keys of the keyboard are ignored.
 Thus these keys are not colorized according to the melody
 * The keys do not show the depth effect of pressing
+* The code is not yet capable of accepting and interpreting MIDI file inputs.
+This will be solved in a future update